Scarlett Johansson Denies ‘Ghost In The Shell’s Motoko Kusanagi Should Be Asian

 “I certainly would never presume to play another race of a person.
 Diversity is important in Hollywood, and I would never want to feel like I was playing a character that was offensive.”

 The filmmakers seem convinced that fans will be sufficiently entertained by the stunning visuals rather than worrying about the ethnicity of Scarlett Johansson.
-Forbes reports that the 1995 anime has been an inspiration to a number of video games and television series, all of which have had different versions of Motoko Kusanagi.
+Forbes reports that the 1995 anime has been an inspiration to some video games and television series, all of which have had different versions of Motoko Kusanagi.

 Scarlett Johansson explains why she felt her role in ‘Ghost In The Shell’ was about feminism over race: https://t.co/B6t7YWA19k pic.twitter.com/K6Eobve8PB